200Tigersbloxed/FitbitHRtoWS/README.md

 https://github.com/200Tigersbloxed/FitbitHRtoWS/wiki/Setup

 ## IMPORTANT
-Setting up the WebSocket and Fitbit app requires **some** command-line experience and basic coding experience.
-If you can't set this up on your own, ask for help before you break something.
+~~Setting up the WebSocket and Fitbit app requires **some** command-line experience and basic coding experience.
+If you can't set this up on your own, ask for help before you break something.~~

+v1.4.0+ simplifies the setup, please read the Setup Guide linked above

 ## Support
 Below is a table of device support